 Marathon Sno-Kickers Snowmobile Club

-Snowmobile Trail Permits - 2011 Season
+Snowmobile Trail Permits - 2017 Season

-Visitor Permits:
+Multi-Day Permits:

 It is the law in the Province of Ontario for each snowmobile using an OFSC Trail to display a valid snowmobile trail permit.
 This requirement applies to OFSC trails on private, Crown and municipal land, and is enforceable by police agencies, S.T.O.P. officers and Conservations Officers.
 (See the Regulations for specified trail permit exemptions; for example, landowners and their families when on their own property, commercial users such as licensed trappers and prospectors, and others.)